wasp-lang/wasp/web/docs/deploying.md

 :::

 :::note
 If you have multiple orgs, you can specify a `--org` option.
+For example: `wasp deploy fly launch my-wasp-app mia --org hive`
 :::

 # Manual